sipb/homeworld/docs/deploy.md

     $ spire iso gen preseeded.iso ~/.ssh/id_rsa.pub   # this SSH key is used for direct access during cluster setup

 Now you should burn and/or upload preseeded.iso that you've just gotten, so that you can use it for installing servers.
-Make a note of the password it generated.

-For development on the official homeworld development servers (the LocalForward lines set up port forwarding for VNC):
+For development on the official homeworld servers (the LocalForward lines set up port forwarding for VNC):

     $ edit ~/.ssh/config
         Host toast